Dr Kate Allen, our Executive Director of Science and Public Affairs, explains why people are talking about obesity in relation to COVID-19.

 Long-term impact of COVID-19 and obesity

 Unfortunately, the lockdowns which have been introduced in many countries to slow the spread of the virus can make it harder for people to have healthy lifestyles.
 For example, it can be harder than ever to stay active while confined at home, and the temptation of snacking more when in the house or when feeling stressed could lead people to have unhealthy diets.
-But being at home with the children can also be a good opportunity to cultivate healthy habits and a greater awareness of good nutrition and the importance of physical activity.
-To help with this, World Cancer Research Fund has compiled some helpful resources that include tips on staying active during lockdown, entertaining children and making food go further.
+But now with the lockdown easing in the UK and many parts of the world, it’s more important for us all to take on healthy eating and physical activity habits.
+To help with this, World Cancer Research Fund has launched a new physical activity guide called Living an active life to help us all move more post-lockdown.